pkt-cash/pkt-docs/docs/mining/index.md

 - Srizbi: `http://pool.srizbi.com`
 - Pktcoin: `http://pktco.in`

-You should test our daily earnings on each pool to see which one is best.
-Your mining revenue depends non how much each pool allocates towards announcement miners as well as how much hardware they are using in-house.
+You should test your daily earnings on each pool to see which one is best.
+Your mining revenue depends on how much each pool allocates towards announcement miners as well as how much hardware they are using in-house.

 ## Block Mining & Running a Pool